PhD in Counseling

-The PhD in counseling is the terminal degree for aspiring counseling researchers, clinical supervisors, and counseling educators.
-Pursuing a PhD in counseling provides students with the opportunity to develop in-depth knowledge of a particular area of counseling by completing independent study and research.
-Doctoral degrees in counseling also typically include clinical internships or field experiences.
-When applying to counseling PhD programs, applicants will likely already be licensed or practicing in one of the major counseling areas identified by the Bureau of Labor Statistics (BLS): mental health counseling, marriage and family therapy, school counseling, rehabilitation counseling, or substance abuse counseling.
+A PhD in counseling is the terminal degree for aspiring counseling researchers, clinical supervisors, and counseling educators.
+Pursuing a PhD in counseling allows students to develop in-depth knowledge of a particular area of counseling through independent study and research.
+Doctoral degrees in counseling often include clinical internships or field experiences.
+When applying to counseling PhD programs, applicants will likely already be licensed or practicing in one of the major counseling areas.

 Table of Contents